lyudaio/cheatsheets/README.md

 ## Table of Contents

 **Note:** The below table of contents link to the cheatsheets.lyuda.io git wiki.
-Since the README.md is also the homepage of the git wiki, it makes it easier for users to navigate from the site.
+Since the README is also the homepage of the git wiki, it makes it easier for users to navigate from the site.

 - **Programming Languages**